yearn/yearn-devdocs/versioned_docs/version-0.4.1/smart-contracts/vault.md

 ```

-@notice Deposits `_amount` `token`, issuing shares to `recipient`.
+Deposits `_amount` `token`, issuing shares to `recipient`.
 If the Vault is in Emergency Shutdown, deposits will not be accepted and this call will fail.

 *Measuring quantity of shares to issues is based on the total outstanding debt that this contract has (&#34;expected value&#34;) instead of the total balance sheet it has (&#34;estimated value&#34;) has important security considerations, and is done intentionally.
 If this value were measured against external systems, it could be purposely manipulated by an attacker to withdraw more assets than they otherwise should be able to claim by redeeming their shares.
 On deposit, this means that shares are issued against the total amount that the deposited capital can be given in service of the debt that Strategies assume.
 If that number were to be lower than the &#34;expected value&#34; at some future point, depositing shares via this method could entitle the depositor to *less* than the deposited value once the &#34;realized value&#34; is updated from further reports by the Strategies to the Vaults.
 Care should be taken by integrators to account for this discrepancy, by using the view-only methods of this contract (both off-chain and on-chain) to determine if depositing into the Vault is a &#34;good idea&#34;.*